Dolly Sinatra: Death

-On January 6, 1977, Dolly Sinatra had invited friend, Anna Stack Carbone, to join her in a chartered flight provided by son Frank, to travel from Palm Springs to Las Vegas to see him perform and do some gambling.
+On January 6, 1977, Dolly Sinatra invited a friend, Anna Stack Carbone, to join her in a chartered flight provided by son Frank, to travel from Palm Springs to Las Vegas to see him perform and to do some gambling.
 Shortly after takeoff from Palm Springs Municipal Airport, the Gates Learjet 24 struck a 9,700 foot ridge on San Gorgonio Mountain in the San Gorgonio Wilderness.
-All aboard perished including Mrs. Carbone, 67, Captain Donald J. Weier, 36, and co-pilot Jerald W. Foley, 43, both of Las Vegas.
-Dolly Sinatra was 82 years old.
+All aboard perished, including Sinatra (age 82), Carbone (age 67), Captain Donald J. Weier (36), and co-pilot Jerald W. Foley (43).
+The two members of the flight crew were from Las Vegas.

 It was later concluded the crash was due to crew error.
 Because of darkness, freezing temperatures, and rugged terrain at the crash site, it took days for authorities to recover all the bodies.
 Dolly Sinatra was later interred at Desert Memorial Park in nearby Cathedral City, California, where her husband, Marty Sinatra, had been buried nearly a decade earlier.